RAICES v. Noem

 On the same day, Plaintiffs filed a motion for leave to file a second amended complaint, along with a motion to “postpone the effective date” of the October 29 memo rescinding MPP under the APA.
 The district court set a discovery and briefing schedule for the motion to postpone.
 The Defendants produced the relevant administrative record and filed a response in opposition to the motion to stay agency action on September 2, 2022.
 Briefing on the motion to stay agency action–including surreplies by both parties—was completed on September 20, 2022.

 On December 15, 2022, the district court stayed the October 29 memo and the decision to terminate MPP pending the resolution of the merits of the claim.
 On February 13, 2023, Defendants filed an interlocutory appeal to the Fifth Circuit.
+On May 15, 2023, Defendants submitted an unopposed motion to dismiss the appeal without prejudice, which was granted on May 25, 2023.

 Documents: